 - prepare court documents;

-- go to court with the client for a particular step in a case, such as at a case conference or a motion;
+- go to court with the client for a particular step in a case, such as a case conference or a motion;

 - attend with a client at mediation;